The Angelic Process: Musical style and influences

 Angylus described The Angelic Process' sound as "experimental tribal drone swarm" and "inspired by the likes of Swans, Neurosis and Merzbow".
 He believed that The Angelic Process were ahead of their time, as in 1999, in his words, "Isis had just formed, Justin Broadrick was still doing Godflesh, Sigur Ros hadn't hit yet, Mogwai were just starting to get real attention."
-He has said that he comes "from the My Bloody Valentine school of vocals and using them as another instrument" and that Swans influenced his usage of the same three chords in a song for six minutes and writing four-minute crescendoes.
+He has cited My Bloody Valentine as an influence on the band's vocals and said that Swans inspired his usage of repetition and crescendos.
 Following his 1997 car crash that severely broke his right hand, Angylus was inspired by Jarboe's playing on Swans Are Dead to relearn how to play guitar right-handed.

 Dragynfly said, "People think metal has to be angry, ugly or violent.
-But Angelic Process isn’t violent.
-There aren’t lyrics and we have textural vocals.
-It’s pure, raw emotion."
+But Angelic Process isn't violent.
+There aren't lyrics and we have textural vocals.
+It's pure, raw emotion."